Have you seen the latest video of Markelle Fultz taking a shot at practice or during warmups prior to a Sixers game?

 "It's annoying," Redick said at shootaround on Friday.
 "The guy is 19.
 He's working his ass off.
 I understand fans want to see his progress.
 This is maybe going to be a longer process than we all hoped for.
 And it may not be, he may be back on the court soon, I don't know.
 That's obviously not my thing."

-Sixers fans' as well as the media's so-called obsession over Fultz shot and status stems in part to the lack of clarity around it all from the team.
+The obsession from Sixers fans and the media over Fultz's shot and status stems in part to the lack of clarity around it all from the team.

 The latest update on Friday didn't settle any of that.